Accessibility

 Improving access to our systems and networks while enhancing the customer experience remains central to our ongoing efforts to better understand and remove barriers experienced by persons with disabilities.

-- Revised our annual accessibility training for customer service representatives to continue driving awareness on accessibility-related inquiries and the Accessibility Services Centre.
+- Agent Training: Updated our annual accessibility training for customer service representatives to continue driving awareness on accessibility-related inquiries and the Accessibility Services Centre, which is a dedicated call centre supporting eligible customers with accessibility needs.
+All Bell Canada customer service agents completed this training in 2024.

-- Enhanced our virtual chat assistant with natural language understanding to make it easier for online users to provide feedback on accessibility, request material in alternate formats and more.
+- Better E-chat Experience: Further enhanced and expanded the use of our virtual chat assistant with natural language understanding, making it even easier for online users to provide feedback on accessibility, request material in alternate formats and access support resources.

-- Thorough monitoring of the feedback process to acknowledge all requests in a timely manner, while actively collaborating with key stakeholders to optimize processes, products and services.
+- Feedback Monitoring: Continued to thoroughly monitor our feedback process to acknowledge all requests in a timely manner, while proactively collaborating with key stakeholders to optimize our processes, products and services.

-- Expanding our on-demand, virtual sign language interpreter program to more corporate stores.
+- Virtual Sign Language Interpretation: Partnered with Canadian Hearing Services for our on-demand, virtual sign language interpreter program in corporate stores.

 Transportation